ergebnis/phpunit-slow-test-detector/README.md

 > [!NOTE]
 >
-> Support for the `@slowThreshold` exists only to help you move from [`johnkary/phpunit-speedtrap`](https://github.com/johnkary/phpunit-speedtrap).
+> Support for the `@slowThreshold` annotation exists only to help you move from [`johnkary/phpunit-speedtrap`](https://github.com/johnkary/phpunit-speedtrap).
 It will be deprecated and removed in the near future.

 ### Running tests